starvagrant/toh/toh.markdown/the_culinary_black_arts.md

 "Aye," came the rest of the town.
 It was certainly the solution that involved the least squabbling.
 No decision was really made about the stranger either, who spent much of the rest of the week telling tall tales, drinking beer, and eating the savory muck.

 It was hard to deny the stranger's health was improving.
 He was a skeletal boy of 5'11" and probably a hundred and thirty pounds.
-In a week he went from protuding collar bones to a muscled chest.
+In a week he went from protruding collar bones to a muscled chest.
 Rumors spread as always but reverberated little, involved as we all were at clearing the streets in the blazing heat and bickering over whether the thing was black manna, an ill omen or something splattered from space.

 As progress was being made on the streets, another ill fated town hall meeting was called.
 A fair portion of the town wished to dump the goop into some kind of land fill and clear it up by the desert sands, but a one Mrs. Addison vehemently refused.